te222uh/MySmartGreenhouse/README.md

 </div>
 <br>

 I think the project went well without any bigger obstacle.
-I still have some minor issues with my photoresistor hardware that I will hopefully can get fixed by replacing it before the upcoming presentation.
+I have some minor issues with my photoresistor hardware that I hopefully can get fixed by replacing it before the upcoming presentation.

 <div align="center">